-Skin by Philip Larkin is a short three stanza free verse poem that dives into the topic of valuing one’s skin because it is a massive part of a person’s identity.
-This poem points out how society has set a standard for what a person’s skin should be like ignoring the beauty in letting it age naturally without any type of shame associated to it.
+‘Skin’ by Philip Larkin is a short three-stanza free verse poem that dives into the topic of valuing one’s skin because it is a massive part of a person’s identity.
+This poem points out how society has set a standard for what a person’s skin should be like ignoring the beauty in letting it age naturally without any type of shame associated with it.
 Larkin expresses the loyalty our skin has for us whilst we choose to celebrate fleeting fashion trends over the companionship of the most important part of our identity: our skin.
 You can read the full poem here.

 Obedient daily dress,

 The first stanza of Larkin’s poem introduces skin almost as though it was a person or rather, a child that is being spoken to because of the reprimanding tone.
 The poem is written in the second person so that the readers can truly feel like they themselves are being spoken to and relate better to the concept of their own skin.
 Line one introduces Larkin’s concept of what role skin actually plays in an individual’s life and even daily routine.
 He states that it is an “Obedient daily dress” , this translates to skin being a permanent part of your identity and how you express yourself and it is obedient in the sense that your skin will take whatever conditions you throw its way.
 ‘Skin’ goes through a lot on a daily basis from lotions and masks to the weather conditions and it is obedient by literally staying with you through everything.